meolar/supertux-wiki/Badguys-Forest.md

 ![](img/badguy/icons/walking_leaf.gif)

-Walking Leaf is a bit smarter than the ordinary *Poison Ivy* because it does not fall off of platforms.
+Walking Leaf is a bit smarter than the ordinary *Vicious Ivy* because it does not fall off of platforms.
 Since it is more careful, it walks a bit slower than the average badguy.

 | Property       | Status |